-Let’s find out in this, our ultimate guide on how to make burgers.
+Let’s find out in this, our ultimate guide on making burgers.

 To me, the perfect burger is a combination of the flavor of perfectly seasoned beef, a nice sear, not too dense and with juice running down my chin as I take that first bite.

 The other part of a great burger is the bun.
 It should be fresh, bakery-quality that doesn’t get soggy and gummy like a cheap one.
 And, don’t forget your favorite toppings and condiments.

 Of course, different people have different tastes.
 So I’ve scoured the web to find the best recipes, ingredients, cuts of meat, and everything you need to know on the topic of making burgers at home, and I present it to you in this article.